How to Plan a Peru Family Vacation

 Peru itinerary: Lima to Cusco

 Fly into Lima and spend a couple of days exploring the city.
 Head to Cusco to start your Sacred Valley experience.
 At Piuray Lagoon, enjoy a kayaking or paddleboarding lesson before taking a traditional Andean ceramics class.
 Continue to Chinchero, Maras, Moray, and Ollantaytambo, to learn more about the vibrant Inca Civilization.
 In Huilloc, enjoy a community-based experience that provides a behind-the-scenes look into daily life.
 Take a scenic Vistadome train to Machu Picchu, where you’ll savor the mystique and adventure of the “Lost City.”
 Discover the architectural wonders of Cusco and Sacsayhuaman.
 Enjoy an Andean horseback riding expedition or a chocolate-making workshop.
+This is the Peru itinerary we looked at for planning a trip.

 Amazon Extension: Puerto Maldonado